What to Wear:

 We will provide you with the necessary equipment for your journey down the river.
 Complimentary gear includes helmets, person flotation devices (PFDs), and paddles.
 On some of our trips, or on cold days, we will provide complementary wetsuits, splash jackets, and insulated booties.
 All other clothing and personal items are your responsibility to either bring along or leave in your vehicle / hotel room.
 All of our top-of-the-line river gear is environmentally friendly, well maintained, and thoroughly cleaned after every use.

-- Your own PDF that you use for fishing or jet skiing; or
+- Your own PDF that you use for fishing or jet skiing.

 - Smaller personal items such as jewelry, keys, electronics, and wallets.

-What to wear and bring on every trip:
+What to wear and bring on the river:

-- Shoes that will stay on your feet in swift moving water or while swimming, and are okay to get dirty or wet;
+- Shoes that will stay on your feet in swift moving water or while swimming, and are okay to get dirty or wet.
+Chacos, Keens, Tevas, and watershoes, that have a heel strap, are all great.

-- Dry clothes and towels for after the trip; and
+- Dry clothes and towels for after the trip.

 For rafting in colder weather, we strongly recommend: